axieinfinity/ronin-documentation/docs/node-operators/cli.md

 ---
-description: Run and manage a node using the Ronin CLI.
+description: Compile a node binary from source using Ronin CLI.
 ---

-# Run a validator using Ronin CLI
+# Build your node using CLI
-The Ronin CLI (command line interface) is a unified tool to manage your Ronin nodes.
+This guide demonstrates how to compile a full node binary using the Ronin CLI (command line interface) client—a unified tool for running and managing Ronin nodes.

 ## Prerequisites
 Install the dependencies using your favorite package manager: